raghuds/test/readme.txt

-Hi this test project for git config
+Hi this test project for git config.
+Checking the git commands